Organizer — San Jose

-The Organizer will lead and coordinate CFJ’s grassroots organizing work in San Jose through base building, leadership development and other activities with high school students.
+The Organizer will lead and coordinate CFJ’s grassroots organizing work in San José through base building, leadership development, political education workshops and other activities with high school students.
 The Organizer will also participate in CFJ’s local and statewide education organizing and campaign work through action research, coordinating campaign events, delegations, alliance work, and electoral organizing.

-- Conduct regular base building activities with high school students including but not limited to: school outreach, classroom presentations, phone banking, establishment of school-based chapter(s) and maintaining a healthy base of students at chapter(s).
+- Conduct regular base building activities to recruit and retain high school students including but not limited to: school outreach, classroom presentations, phone banking, establishment of school-based chapter(s) and maintaining a healthy base of students at chapter(s).

-- Lead San Jose’s leadership development work through weekly student leader meetings, skills building sessions, coordination of regular one-on-one check-ins, and political education.
+- Co-lead San José’s leadership development work through weekly student leader meetings, skills building sessions, coordination of regular one-on-one check-ins, and political education.

-- Lead San Jose’s leadership development tracking and oversee our membership numbers and each member’s individual leadership development goals.
+- Co-lead San José’s leadership development tracking and oversee our membership numbers and each member’s individual leadership development goals.

 - Participate in ally events and meetings to build and maintain CFJ’s visibility and community solidarity.